Some info on loudness

-Besides regular masters, I offer optimized masters with streaming services in mind.
-The main focus is sound, not loudness, but I also keep the technical stuff (ISP/true peak after conversion to lossy format) in mind.
+By default, all masters I offer are optimized masters with streaming services in mind.
+The main focus is great sound, not loudness or numbers.
+But I do know all about the technical stuff and I will always keep that in mind.
 In practice this master will sound better and a lot of times even louder(!) then a master not made with streaming services in mind.

-I know how to make things really LOUD if you want it to, but in the end good sounding music, with the right amount of dynamics will always win.
+I know how to make things really LOUD if you want me to, but in the end great sounding music, with the right amount of dynamics will always win.
 It’s up to you..